yureek/S-HealthStack.github.io/pages/documentation/overview/tutorial.md

 1. If you are not already familiar with developing code in Android Studio, take a look at [https://developer.android.com/studio/intro](https://developer.android.com/studio/intro).

-2. In Android Studio, clone the [Starter App Github repository](https://github.com/S-HealthStack/starter-app) to retrieve the app starter code.
+2. In Android Studio, clone the [starter-app GitHub repository](https://github.com/S-HealthStack/starter-app) to retrieve the app starter code.

    > git clone https://github.com/S-HealthStack/starter-app